Rockets rally to spoil defending champion Warriors return

-Official Tre Maddox, accompanied by medical personnel, left midway through the fourth quarter after a collision with David West and hard hit to the chest area.
-That left two officials the rest of the way.
+Referee Tre Maddox, accompanied by medical personnel, left midway through the fourth quarter after a collision with David West and hard hit.
+The NBA said after the game Maddox sustained an abdominal wall strain.

 Rockets: At Kings on Wednesday night in Sacramento’s season opener.